coloco-kit/coloco/README.md

 # Coloco

-A kit for creating FastAPI + Svelte applications focusing on locality of code and decreased boilerplate.
-Create simple full-stack apps with built-in codegen.
-Deploy with a package that can be hosted with python or a docker container.

-File-based routing for your front-end and back-end.
-Expose API endpoints with docs via `fastapi`.
-Generate a front-end with `svelte`.
+A kit for creating full-stack apps with co-located code, built on FastAPI and Svelte.
+Bundle your front-end and back-end code and easily tie them together with codegen.

 Example: